MateuszPestka/project-2/README.md

 - **Footer**
   - The footer has social media links and text to follow the social media for updates in regards to the game.
   - This allows the user to suggest updates to the game and also see any changes that occur and any new feautures implemented.

+  ## **Testing**

+ ### **Website Functionality Testing**

+- **Links Testing**

+  - I have tested the four links on my page to social media platforms.
+  - They all open as intended in a separate browser page and lead to the correct website.

+- **Button Testing**

+  - There are three buttons in total on my page: The Rock, Paper and Scissors buttons.
+  - All buttons work as intended.

+    - The hover transition increases the scale of the buttons without issue.
+    - Each button runs the correct function and provides the correct feedback, an example of this is when the player chooses rock and the computer chooses paper, the computer will win.